20jam/php-oop/readme.md

 ## Inheritance

-Inheritances enable us to reduce code duplications by creating a parent/master class with properties and method that can be inherited by child class by using `extends` keyword.
+Inheritances enable us to reduce code duplications by creating a parent/master class with properties and method that can be inherited by child class.
+In php we can inherit from another class by using `extends` keyword.

 [See example](./cheatsheets/inheritance.php)